Leon-Alexius/Mehrstufiger-Cache-Simulator/Readme.md

 - Documenting the project

 ### Lie Leon Alexius
-Leon is primarily responsible for the development of `src/main` and `src/assets`, with additional contributions to the development of `src/modules`
+Leon is primarily responsible for the development of `examples`, `src/main` and `src/assets`, with additional contributions to the development of `src/modules`

 Other contributions include:
 - Writing the `build.sh` and `setup.sh` scripts